openstack/charm-glance/README.md

         ceph: ceph-access-space
 ```

-NOTE: Spaces must be configured in the underlying provider prior to attempting
-to use them.

-NOTE: Existing deployments using os-*-network configuration options will
+> **Note**: Existing glance units configured with the `os-admin-network`,
+  `os-internal-network`, or `os-public-network` options will continue to honour
-continue to function; these options are preferred over any network space
+  them.
+Furthermore, these options override any space bindings, if set.
-binding provided if set.

-## Policy Overrides
+## Policy overrides

-Policy overrides is an **advanced** feature that allows an operator to override
+Policy overrides is an advanced feature that allows an operator to override the
-the default policy of an OpenStack service.
-The policies that the service
+default policy of an OpenStack service.
+The policies that the service supports,
-supports, the defaults it implements in its code, and the defaults that a charm
+the defaults it implements in its code, and the defaults that a charm may
-may include should all be clearly understood before proceeding.
+include should all be clearly understood before proceeding.

 > **Caution**: It is possible to break the system (for tenants and other
   services) if policies are incorrectly applied to the service.